DillonSteyl/SCIE1000/Week 9/array_introduction_6.md

 print(even_numbers)
 ```

 The aim of the program is to create an array filled with even numbers from 0 to 98.
 This works because `i` will start at 0 and go to 49.
 By multiplying `i` by 2, we get the even numbers from 0 to 98.
 Then, we use `i` to edit the correct element of the array.
-So first it changes the first element of the array to `0*2 = 0`.
-Then it changes the second element of the array to `1*2=2`, then the third element to `2*2=4`, and so on.
+So first it changes the first element of the array to `0*2 = 0`, then it changes the second element of the array to `1*2=2`, then the third element to `2*2=4`, and so on.

 The output is: